 - Consultancy on Danish and European chemical legislation

 - Destructive testing

 - Fracture mechanic testing

-- Material examination and analysis of electric and electronic products
+- Material examination and analysis of electronic products

 - Mechanical testing